rickybrent/minimal-symlayer-keyboard/README.md

 ## Installation

 1. Download the latest APK from the [releases](https://github.com/rickybrent/minimal-symlayer-keyboard/releases) page.
-(Not yet available)
 2. Install the APK on your Minimal Phone MP01.
 3. Go to `Settings` > `System` > `Languages & input` > `Virtual keyboard` > `Manage keyboards` and enable `Minimal Symlayer Input`.
 4. Select `Minimal Symlayer Input` as your default input method.